Skip to Content

 NYC Whistleblower Attorneys

-New York has one of the most comprehensive whistleblowers laws in the country.
+New York has one of the most comprehensive whistleblower laws in the country.
 If you are employed in New York and wish to seek protection as a whistleblower, consider talking to whistleblower lawyers.
 Here is everything you need to know about whistleblowing in New York City, including how the law protects you as a whistleblower.

 Ricotta & Marks P.C. has some of the best whistleblower attorneys serving Queens, Long Island City, Carle Place, Astoria, Bronx, Flushing, Jamaica, NY, Great Neck, Brooklyn, Nassau County, Suffolk County, and the surrounding areas.